bitboxer/manpages/README.md

 of adding a new command like [gem-man](https://github.com/defunkt/gem-man) it will try to link the files to place that the `man` command can find.

-With rvm it works out of the box, but sadly this means that for rbenv and chruby we need to add hooks that modify the `MANPATH` depending on the ruby version currently used.
+With rvm and chruby it works out of the box, but sadly for rbenv we need to add hooks that modify the `MANPATH` depending on the ruby version currently used.

 # Installation